Breadcrumb

 - Asks you about your baby's motor and sensory development, vision, and hearing.
 Your baby receives a thorough examination and gets immunizations.

-- Assesses your baby's emotional and social development by observing his or her interactions with you.
+- Assesses your baby's emotional and social development by observing your baby's interactions with you.
 You will be asked questions about how you and the rest of the family are doing, how your baby is eating and sleeping, and whether you have noticed any changes in behaviour.

 The doctor will be especially interested in certain developments at specific ages.
 For example: